-Generally, the lessee provide that they pay rent on a quarterly basis in advance, which rent shall comprise:(a) an annual base rent for the first year of each lease and (b) a variable rent.
+Generally, the lease agreements provide that the lessees pay rent on a quarterly basis in advance, which rent shall comprise: (a) an annual base rent for the first year of each lease and (b) a variable rent.
 The base rent is subject to increase every year thereafter at a rate equal to the agreed number of times the percentage increase of the consumer price index of Singapore for the preceding calendar year, subject to a floor of zero % and a cap of an agreed percentage.
 The variable rent is calculated based on a percentage of the growth of the lessee gross revenue in the preceding calendar year.
 No variable rent is included in the above amounts.

-One of the tenants in Singapore also provided a bank guarantee in lieu of the security deposits of \$1,248,000 for rental income from one of the Singapore properties.
+One of the tenants in Singapore also provided a bank guarantee in lieu of the security deposits of \$1,248,000 (2007: \$1,248,000) for rental income from one of the Singapore properties.
 Also see Note 3.